Cricut Tips for beginners

 Sometimes when you are using a product that is not listed on the drop-down menu or it is not a Cricut product, try to choose a similar weight and style of product.

 For example.
 I often cut thin foam sheets, the Cricut machine states to use the deep point blade.
 I find that craft foam sheets cut better with the rotary cutter (depending on the thickness).
-To accommodate this, I choose felt from the fabric drop-down menu, as the felt is similar in thickness and weight to the foam that I am using
+To accommodate this, I chose felt from the fabric drop-down menu, as the felt is similar in thickness and weight to the foam that I am using

 Using the Edit Tools selection